abhishekakumar/machinelearning/README.md

 ### Testing

-Data from all our datasets under consideration in divided into training and testing, ranging from 10% training / 90% testing to 50% training / 50% testing.
-C Value is chosen to giving the best accuracy score.
-We fit the SVM model on the training data and then try it on test data.
-The performance metric used is normalized accuracy_score.
-In this metric the set of labels produced must exactly match the corresponding set of label in its input.
+The datasets are divided into training sets and testing sets, ranging from 10% training / 90% testing to 50% training / 50% testing.
+The C Value is chosen from the results of the crossvalidation to obtain the highest accuracy score.
+We fit the SVM model on the training data and then apply it to test data.
+The performance metric used is the normalized accuracy_score.
+In this metric, the set of labels produced must exactly match the corresponding set of labels in its input.
 The associated plot is displayed.

 The accuracy vs. above training/test data percentages on the same dataset is plotted.